Distracted Driving Accident Lawyers in Seattle

 Using a GPS

 Many people now have a GPS on their phones.
 Others use the GPS built into the car or a separate GPS device.
 These devices make it much easier to find unfamiliar locations or to navigate in unfamiliar cities.
+Unfortunately, they also cause substantial distractions that could pose a danger for drivers on the road.

 Cell Phone and Smart Device Use